Distributed Peer Review (DPR)

 How was the DPR time threshold set?

 The time threshold was initially set to roughly split the DPR vs. panel distribution in a 50/50 fraction, based on the observed time request distributions of the recent semesters.
 The rationale is that, with this choice, the load on the panels will be reduced by the same amount, bringing down the number of proposals they have to review to a more reasonable value.
 In turn, this will free resources for the review and discussion of larger time requests, including the Large Programmes.
-In P110 the time threshold is set and announced a priori in the Call for Proposals.
+In P111 the time threshold is set and announced a priori in the Call for Proposals.
 In the future, ESO will likely postpone this to after the proposal deadline, when the real time distribution is known.
 This will allow for a more optimised splitting of the DPR vs. panel workload.
-Update (30.03.2022): the actual DPR/panel distribution in P110 is 50.1/49.9% (436 and 435 proposals, respectively).
+For reference the actual DPR/panel distribution in P110 was 50.1/49.9% (436 and 435 proposals, respectively).

 When is the deadline for delivering my reviews?